-Water clarity and Secchi Disk Depth
+Water Clarity and Secchi Depth

-Water clarity is influenced by suspended material, both living and dead, as well as some coloured dissolved compounds in the water column.
-The most widely used measure of lake water clarity is the Secchi disk depth.
-Following the period of ice and snowmelt, a lake can have low clarity due to spring runoff and the inflow of suspended sediments into the lake.
-Lake water usually clears in the spring but then becomes more turbid due to algal growth taking place throughout the summer open water season.
+Water clarity is influenced by suspended materials, both living and dead, as well as dissolved colored compounds in the water column.
+During the melting of snow and ice in spring, lake water can become turbid (cloudy) from silt transported into the lake.
+Lake water usually clears in late spring but then becomes more turbid with increased algal growth as the summer progresses.
+The easiest and most widely used measure of lake water clarity is the Secchi disk depth.

-Water clarity data for Minnie Lake was measured five times during the summer of 2008.
-Minnie Lake was fairly clear compared to other lakes in Alberta, with average Secchi disk depth = 4.5 m (Table 1).
-In June, Minnie Lake was exceptionally clear, as light penetrated 8.0 m or ~37% of the total lake depth, which allowed for algal growth in the top 16.0 m of the lake.
-By 16 July, Secchi disk depth had decreased to 3.25 m, but then recovered to 4.5 m in early August.
-Water clarity declined again to 3.25 m Secchi disk depth on 1 September, and 3.5 m on 16 September.
-This pattern of water clarity dynamics is typical of highly productive Alberta lakes, when algal growth during July and August causes reduced water clarity.
-Water clarity begins to increase in late September as lower temperatures limit growth, and the dying algae fall out of the water column and settle on the lake bed where they are decomposed by anaerobic bacteria.
+Water clarity in Minnie Lake was measured four times during the summer of 2009.
+Minnie Lake was neither exceptionally turbid nor exceptionally clear compared to other lakes in Alberta, with average Secchi depth of 2.19 m over the summer (Table 1).
+In June, Secchi depth was 2.25 m and light penetrated 8.0 m or \sim 10% of the total lake depth, which allowed for algal growth in the top 4.5 m of the lake.
+On 15 July, Secchi depth remained at 2.25 m, but by early August decreased to 1.25 m.
+Water clarity recovered to its seasonal maximum of 3.0 m Secchi depth in late August.
+This pattern of water clarity dynamics is typical of highly productive Alberta lakes, when algal growth during summer months causes reduced water clarity.
+Water clarity begins to increase in late summer as lower temperatures limit growth, and the dying algae fall out of the water column and settle on the lakebed where they are decomposed by anaerobic bacteria.

-Water chemistry
+Water Chemistry

 Based on lake water characteristics Minnie Lake is considered mesotrophic (see A Brief Introduction to Limnology at the end of this report).
-Although average total phosphorus (TP = 40.0 $\mu$ g/L) was in the eutrophic range and total Kjeldahl nitrogen (TN = 1504 $\mu$ g/L) concentrations were within the hypereutrophic range in 2008, chlorophyll a (chl a = 5.26 $\mu$ g/L) was actually within the mesotrophic range (Table 1).

-Total phosphorous declined over the summer, from 60 $\mu$ g/L on 20 June to a low of 14 $\mu$ g/L on 16 September (Figure 5), as algal growth consumed nutrients in the water column.
-Total nitrogen remained relatively steady, fluctuating from a maximum of 1.56 mg/L on 8 August and a minimum of 1.44 mg/L on 1 September.
-Chlorophyll a (a measure of algal biomass) increased steadily from 1.38 $\mu$ g/L on 20 June to 8.06 $\mu$ g/L on 8 August, and then declined gradually to a minimum of 3.53 $\mu$ g/L on 16 September.
-As the depletion of phosphorous was not accompanied by a significant decrease in nitrogen during the increase in algal biomass in early summer, algal growth in Minnie Lake is phosphorous-limited and not nitrogen-limited.
+In 2009, Marie Lake had moderate concentrations of total phosphorus (average TP = 42.3 μg/L), total nitrogen (average TN = 1541 μg/L), and algal biomass (average chlorophyll a = 4.03 μg/L) (Table 1).
+Total phosphorous declined over the summer, from 49 μg/L on 25 June to a low of 34 μg/L on 20 August (Figure 5), as algal growth consumed nutrients in the water column.
+Total nitrogen remained comparatively steady, fluctuating from a maximum of 1.695 mg/L on 5 August and a minimum of 1.44 mg/L on 25 June.
+Chlorophyll a (a measure of algal biomass) increased steadily from 3.48 μg/L on 25 June to 7.02 μg/L on 5 August, and then declined to a seasonal minimum of 1.82 μg/L on 20 August.

-During the summer 2008, Minnie Lake was well buffered from acidification with an average pH = 8.6, which is well above that of pure water (i.e., pH 7).
-Dominant ions include sulphate, magnesium, and bicarbonate (Table 1).
-Attention had previously been drawn to the high sulphate and relatively high magnesium concentrations in Trew (1986), which make Minnie Lake a relatively undesirable municipal water source, due to the need for extra water treatment options.
-Water in Minnie Lake is now even harder and more alkaline than in 1978, with higher ion concentrations (e.g. sulphate concentration has doubled since 1985), than reported in historical sampling.
+During the summer 2009, Minnie Lake was well buffered from acidification with an average pH = 8.8, which is well above that of pure water (i.e., pH 7).
+Dominant ions include sulphate, bicarbonate, and magnesium (Table 1).
+Attention had previously been drawn to the high sulphate and relatively high magnesium concentrations (Trew 1986), which make Minnie Lake a relatively undesirable municipal water source, due to the need for extra water treatment options.
+Water in Minnie Lake is now harder and more alkaline than in 1978, with higher ion concentrations (e.g. sulphate concentration has doubled since 1985), than reported in historical sampling.

-The average concentrations of various heavy metals (as total recoverable concentrations) in Minnie Lake were measured once in the summer of 2008.
-All concentrations were within CCME guidelines for the Protection of Freshwater Aquatic Life, except for arsenic, which at 9.15 $\mu$ g/L exceeded the 5.0 $\mu$ g/L guideline (Appendix 1).
+The average concentrations of various metals (as total recoverable concentrations) in Minnie Lake were measured twice in the summer of 2009.
+All concentrations were within CCME guidelines for the Protection of Freshwater Aquatic Life, except for arsenic, which at 9.33 μ g/L exceeded the 5.0 μ g/L guideline (Appendix 1).

 Figure 5.
-Total phosphorous, chlorophyll a (a measure of algal biomass), and total nitrogen concentrations for Minnie Lake during the summer of 2008.
+Total phosphorous, chlorophyll a (a measure of algal biomass), and total nitrogen concentrations for Minnie Lake during the summer of 2009.